John McMillan (footballer, born 1937)

 still had three months of his apprenticeship to go.

 He then joined Cardiff City where he stay for four seasons, but it was difficult for him to make the first team.
 He was doing his national service at the time and played for the RAF team.

 He then joined Exeter City McMillan scored on his debut in a 1–1 draw against Oldham.

-Family reasons then took McMillan back to Wales, he went to Margate briefly, but his wife wanted to be closer to her mother in Cardiff and he joined Barry Town of the Southern League.
+Family reasons then took McMillan back to Wales, he went to Margate briefly, but his wife Margaret wanted to be closer to her mother in Cardiff and he then joined Barry Town of the Southern League.
 One of the reasons he joined Barry Town was he would be able to get a job with the shipping repair firm at Barry Docks owned by the family of John Bailey, the club's chairman at the time.

-He later played for Merthyr Tydfil before slipping down into the Welsh Leagues.
+He later played for Merthyr Tydfil before dropping down into the Welsh Leagues.
+Jack, as he was known by all, was also an incredibly accomplished golfer and a lifelong member at Dinas Powis Golf Club.